 - People that will be part of their social dynamic.

-- People that are not going to spread negative news about them.
+- People are not going to spread negative news about them.

-The most important component of being able to do the job means fitting in and getting along with your co-workers, regardless of your background.
+The most critical component of being able to do the job is fitting in and getting along with your co-workers.
+Of course, the "fitting in" part goes further.

 - Some firms are composed of conservatives.
 Other firms are composed of liberals.

 - Some firms are composed of good-looking, slim people.
-Others—overweight people.
+Others—are overweight people.

 - Some firms are composed of people of one religion.

-- Some firms are composed primarily of women and others men.
+- Some firms are composed primarily of women and others of men.

 - See Firm Culture Matters Most for more information.

-Regardless of what "fitting in" means, you need to fit in to do the job.
-There is no question about it.
-In order to fit in, you need to find employers with similar values as you and who you identify with.
+Regardless of what "fitting in" means, you need to fit in to do the job, and there is no question about it.
+To fit in, you need to find employers with similar values as you and who you identify with.

 - See The Importance of Fitting In for more information.